ldijkman/ESPxWebFlMgr/jsbin-jsfiddle-clone/readme.md

 then 160kb extra uncompressed

-thats no problem for Electra
+That Size is No problem for Electra